The 10 Worst Grand Prairie Suburbs For 2022

 • High rate of uninsured families

-FYI: We defined a suburb as being within 30 miles of Grand Prairie.
+We defined a suburb as any town within 30 miles of Grand Prairie.

-Additionally, we limited the analysis to places that have over 2,000 people.
+We also limited the analysis to places with over 2,000 people.
 This left us with a grand total of 69 suburbs to evaluate around Grand Prairie.

-And finally, we crowned the city with the worst quality of life index the "Worst Suburb near Grand Prairie."
-We're lookin' at you, Hutchins.
-You can download the data here.
+And finally, we crowned the city with the worst quality of life index, the “Worst Suburb near Grand Prairie.”
+We’re looking at you, Hutchins.

-As we mentioned earlier, the suburbs around Grand Prairie aren't all bad.
-Highland Park takes the cake as the best place to live around Grand Prairie.
+As we mentioned earlier, the suburbs around Grand Prairie aren’t all bad.
+University Park takes the cake as the best place to live around Grand Prairie.

 • University Park